MRP ₹39.5

 Liver

 Nimol Oral Drops can cause hepatotoxicity (liver damage).
-So, it is not recommended in people with liver disease/impairment.
+So, it is not recommended for people with liver disease/impairment.

 Kidney

-Nimol Oral Drops to be taken with caution, especially if you have a history of kidney diseases/conditions.
+Nimol Oral Drops to be taken with caution, especially if you have a history of kidney disease.
 The dose may have to be adjusted by your doctor.

 Children

-Nimol Oral Drops is contraindicated in children below 12 years of age.
+Nimol Oral Drops is not recommended for children below 12 years of age.
 It may cause kidney problems in children and adolescents who are dehydrated.

 Nimol Oral Drops is used to relieve pain, including menstrual pain and dental pain.

 No, Nimol Oral Drops is not indicated for stomach pain.
 If you have stomach pain post-ingestion, it may be a sign of a stomach ulcer or gastric bleeding.
 Do not take Nimol Oral Drops in this condition.
-It is better to inform your doctor in case of stomach pain post-ingestion of this medication.
+It is better to inform your doctor if you experience stomach pain after taking this medication.

 No, Nimol Oral Drops should not be taken as a long-term medication as it may lead to stomach ulcers/bleeding and kidney problems.
-Take Nimol Oral Drops in doses and duration mentioned by your doctor.
+Take Nimol Oral Drops in the doses and for the duration as mentioned by your doctor.

 Yes, Nimol Oral Drops should preferably be taken with food to avoid an upset stomach.
 If taken on an empty stomach, it may cause stomach irritation and upset stomach.